-- (a) a definition of which documents are kept and where they are kept; - (b) results of management review; - (c) training, skills and experience of personnel; - (d) evidence of conformity of processes, resulting products and services in terms of quality standards; - (e) results of reviews of requirements relating to products; - (f) the search and examination processes carried out on each application; - (g) data allowing individual work to be tracked and traced; - (h) records of QMS audits; - (i) actions taken re. non-conforming products, e.g. examples of corrections; - (j) actions taken re. corrective action; - (k) actions taken re. preventative action; and - (I) search process documentation as set out in Section 7.

-- (a) As discussed above PB maintains a database of all controlled documents, with revision history and document owner.
-All official documents are stored on the PB intranet. - (b) There is no separate management review outside of the internal audit and normal management oversight provided by the QSC.
-The minutes of the QSC meetings are stored on our network server. - (b)(c) All employees of Patent Branch have a Personal Learning Plan (PLP).
+- (i) a definition of which documents are kept and where they are kept; - (ii) results of management review; - (iii) training, skills and experience of personnel; - (iv) evidence of conformity of processes, resulting products and services in terms of quality standards; - (v) results of reviews of requirements relating to products; - (vi) the search and examination processes carried out on each application; - (vii) data allowing individual work to be tracked and traced; - (viii) records of QMS audits; - (ix) actions taken re. non-conforming products, e.g. examples of corrections; - (x) actions taken re. corrective action; - (xi) actions taken re. preventative action; and - (xii) search process documentation as set out in Section 7. - i.
+As discussed above PB maintains a database of all controlled documents, with revision history and document owner.
+All official documents are stored on the PB intranet.
+There is no separate management review outside of the internal audit and normal management oversight provided by the QSC.
+The minutes of the QSC meetings are stored on our network server. - ii.
+See (ai). - iii. -All employees of Patent Branch have a Personal Learning Plan (PLP).
 These plans are stored electronically and contain a list of all the education and training the employees have taken in the year.
 This includes mandatory training as well as optional or professional development training.
-Previous year's PLPs are archived to build a learning history for each employee. - (d) Conformity of processes to our standards are recorded in the form of results for PB's Internal Audit results. - (e) Quarterly Quality Control/Quality Assurance results are stored on our network drive analysis is performed quarterly. - (f) All International examination applications are stored with an accompanying file of examination notes.
+Previous year's PLPs are archived to build a learning history for each employee. - iv.
+Conformity of processes to our standards are recorded in the form of results for PB's Internal Audit results. - v.
+Quarterly Quality Control/Quality Assurance results are stored on our network drive analysis is performed quarterly. - vi.
+All International examination applications are stored with an accompanying file of examination notes.
 This file contains a record of all the classifications, keywords and databases searched.
-The examiner can optionally store search strings and search histories in this file.
-An update in December 2012 will improve this search record.
-Greater clarity is being introduced into the form and more detailed search information will be captured.
-CIPO is working toward making these records publically available. - In 2013, CIPO began publishing search records with our ISR/WOs.
-These published records can be found on PatentScope. - (g) As discussed above the production tracking program InterApp stores all tasks performed on a file as well as the employee who actioned that task.
-It is possible to track individual employee work through this program. - (h) A formal system of storing the results of QMS audits is being researched, in the interim the results are stored with the lead auditor and the program mm anager, of Quality. - (i), (j) and (k) All non-conformities, corrective and preventative actions are tracked and logged through the same online interface.
-The IIWG who is responsible these types of tasks maintains a record of all actions taken. - (I) This was discussed above in (f).
+The examiner can optionallymust store search strings and search histories in this file.
+An update in December 2012 will improved this search record.
+Greater clarity wais being introduced into the form and more detailed search information will be now captured.
+CIPO is working toward making these records publically available. - a.
+In 2013, CIPO began publishing search records with our ISR/WOs.
+These published records can be found on PatentScope. - (d)vii.
+As discussed above the production tracking program InterApp stores all tasks performed ← on a file as well as the employee who actioned that task.
+It is possible to track individual employee work through this program.